ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Of the other plants mentioned by Scott (1986) as hosts, Oxyria digyna, mountain-sorrel, is a Eurasian alpine found only on Mt.
 Washington in our area.
 It is used by American Copper in alpine areas in Canada (Layberry).
 And R. hastatulus, or dune sorrel, was introduced in Massachusetts, as was R. acetosa, or garden sorrel (Sorrie and Somers 1999).
 We may never know exactly how or when the American Copper arrived in the eastern United States; but its lack of native hosts, and concentration on a small number of Eurasian hosts in disturbed areas, led even Scudder to conclude that “It would appear more probable on general grounds that [our butterfly] originated in the Old World” (Scudder 1897: 209).

-There is a specimen of American Copper in Thaddeus Harris’ collection of butterflies found in the Boston area 1820-26 [Specimen No. 554, cabinet 4], and Harris knew the butterfly well, though it was apparently not “injurious” enough to mention in his 1841 report.
+American Copper is on Thaddeus Harris’ list of butterflies collected in the Boston area 1820-26 (Harris n.d.
+"List").
+He collected one specimen April 15, 1827, and another in Cambridge May 15, 1830 (Harris 1822-1850 Index Lepidopterum).
+He knew the butterfly well, though it was apparently not “injurious” enough to mention in his 1841 report.
 He proposed to call it L. Americana, separating it from the L. phleas of Europe, but Scudder was more struck with the resemblance.
 Both Harris and Scudder agree that it was “very abundant everywhere” in New England in the late 1800s, with Scudder describing three broods each year for most of Massachusetts, only one host plant (Rumex acetosella) as far as he knew, basking behavior, two parasites, and bird predators (Scudder, 1862; 1889:1008-9).
 Thoreau observed this butterfly in Concord on several occasions: on July 29, 1853, he counted ten on a single aster plant (Stichter 2009b).

 Host Plants and Habitat